GENERAL PRINCIPLES

 1. Articles should have maximum 20 pages including abstracts, graphics, tables, references, images (visuals) and appendix.

-2. 28 articles in research and review type shall be given place in each issue of the journal.
-30 studies at the most shall be given place together with studies in publication introduction/criticism and translation type.
+2. In each issue, the number of research and review articles is 28, and an additional 2 articles can be included as introduction/criticism and translation.
 Book critiques are not subject to the same evaluation process as research / review type studies.
 (Decision by Editorial Board, dated 10.02.2019).

-3. 70% of total number of articles in each issue of the journalhas been assigned to folklore field, and %30 to other fields of cultural studies.
+3. 70% of total number of articles in each issue of the journal is assigned to folklore field, and %30 to other fields of cultural studies.
 (Decision by Editorial Board, dated 15.12.2018).

-4. Studies of which more than %50 of their content consists of images&visuals shall be refused during editorial process.
+4. Studies with more than %50 of their content consisting of images&visuals will be refused during editorial process.
 (Decision by Editorial Board, dated 15.12.2018).

 PAGE LAYOUT